Azure/azure-rest-api-specs/specification/baremetal/resource-manager/readme.md

 ## Configuration

 ### Basic Information
-These are the global settings for the IBM PowerVM API.
+These are the global settings for the BootstrapRP API.

 ``` yaml
 title: BootstrapRP